TcPirate1/dotfiles/README.md

 ### Terminal Themes
 - Oh my posh night-owl theme.
 Atomic is good if the terminal size is large enough for dev purposes.
 - Really enjoying catppuccin-mocha for something that doesn't any extra status like Raspberry Pi.
 Have modified it to include niceites from other themes.

+### SDDM
+- https://github.com/TcPirate1/TTGL-SDDM has the configs including images, files and setup required for SDDM.

+### hyprlock
+- Using default ArchCraft file for this.

+### Grub theme
+- https://github.com/SiriusAhu/Persona_5_Royal_Grub_Themes for the boot loader (the thing that shows OS avaliable and you tell it which one to boot into)

+### Plymouth
+- The loading screen before bootloader shows up.
+Using pixels from https://github.com/adi1090x/plymouth-themes